HOW TO PROTEST PROPERTY TAXES

 What to do?
 Protest Protest Protest

 There’s a 10 percent cap on the annual increase of your house’s taxable appraised (not market) value, but only for those homeowners with a homestead exemption.
+Make sure you've filed (see my property taxes page for the links) it's free and as of 2022 you can file anytime after you've purchased the property.
+If you've inherited a property click here for additional tips.
 That’s why many this year will see a 9.9 percent increase.
 Appraisers want to go higher, but computer software knocks it down to the cap.
 Love the cap.
+Read more on caps here.

-For more tips and/or request sold comparables click here for our Protest Cheat Sheet.
+For more tips and/or request sold comparables (not listed already below) click below for our step by step

 People ask me often for someone that can either prepare all of it or even do for them.
 For that reason, I found a website that has a simulator to instantly tell your chances of winning on a protest.
 The site and promo code on the cheat sheet.